pymupdf/PyMuPDF/docs/textwriter.rst

    .. note:: Use these methods as often as is required -- there is no technical limit (except memory constraints of your system).
 You can also mix :meth:`append` and text boxes and have multiple of both.
 Text positioning is exclusively controlled by the insertion point.
 Therefore there is no need to adhere to any order. *(Changed in v1.18.0:)* Raise an exception for an unsupported font -- checked via :attr:`Font.is_writable`.

-   .. method:: write_text(page, opacity=None, color=None, morph=None, overlay=True, oc=0, render_mode=0)
+   .. method:: write_text(page, opacity=None, color=None, morph=None, overlay=True, oc=0, render_mode=0, border_width=0.05)

       Write the TextWriter text to a page, which is the only mandatory parameter.
-The other parameters can be used to temporarily override the values used when the TextWriter was created.
+The other parameters can be used to set or temporarily override the values used when the TextWriter was created.

       :arg page: write to this :ref:`Page`.
       :arg float opacity: override the value of the TextWriter for this output.